mikeshng/toc/reviews/2022-open-cluster-management-annual.md

 - Release cadence: 4 minor releases, roughly once every three months.
 The latest release is v0.9.0.
 - Key features added to the project (complete changelog can be found [here](https://open-cluster-management.io/community/releases/)):
   - 0.6
-    - Cluster Proxy add-on.
-    - Managed SrviceAccount add-on.
+    - New add-ons
+      - Cluster Proxy, allows a proxied connection from the hub to a managed cluster's API ingress.
+      - Managed Service account, allows the hub to define service account and receive its token from a managed cluster.
     - Sync status of applied resources in ManifestWork API.
     - Placement extensible scheduling.
     - Helm chart interface for addon framework.